Imageomics/docker-workshop/setup.md

 > This should suppress the path translation functionality in Git Bash.
 {: .callout}

+When running Docker Desktop, you may encounter an error stating 'You are not allowed to use Docker.
+You must be in the "docker-users" group.'
+You should run Docker as an administrator in this case.

 #### Apple macOS

 Ideally, you will be able to install the Docker Desktop software, following the